jundalisay/spblist/content/en/about.md

 Jose | An alternative medicine practitioner since the 2000s, focusing on homeopathy and naturopathy, though he has tried doing Chinese medicine.
 He has gotten samadhi a few times in India.
 Jing | Vice-President of an agriculture association.
 He is keen on using Bio Superphysics for agriculture
 Adrian | Mobile and Python developer.
 He has helped debug the Pantrypoints mobile apps.
+Ehmil | Geologist.
+He will help with Cartesian Physics for geological applications such as earthquake detection.

 <!-- Jing likes to write about agriculture, data science, and the earth sciences -->
 <!-- Michael | Michael focuses on tech, with diverse topics such as blockchain, artificial intelligence